 These gorgeous—and mostly secluded—Airbnb rentals offer something special that you won’t find from a hotel or resort.
-From log cabins to tiny homes, here are ten unique dwellings scattered throughout the Centennial State that are available for your next immersive getaway.
+From log cabins to tiny homes, here are nine unique dwellings scattered throughout the Centennial State that are available for your next immersive getaway.
 Act quickly, because these unique, high-demand getaways book fast.

 Closest Town: Gateway

 Located just a few miles from the Utah border, and about an hour’s drive from Grand Junction and Palisade, this modern yurt in Gateway is inspired by the dwellings of the nomadic tribes in Mongolia.
 Spanning about 760 square-feet, the space can hold up to eight guests, and features a bath, full kitchen, hand-carved log bed, and rocking chair.
 The yurt itself sits within Unaweep Canyon, overlooking the unique, geological rock formation.
 The close proximity to the canyon offers a wide range of recreational activities from hiking and biking to rock climbing and horseback riding.

 Closest Town: Carbondale

 Relive your childhood dreams and stay in a real treehouse.
 Built in 1971, the Rocky Mountain Tree House sits 25 feet above ground on four 100-foot spruce trees with a winding rock staircase leading up to the front door.
 Built by hand, the home features unique details like a rock shower and two skylights.
 A four-person hot tub sits on one of the two decks with views of the night sky.
 While the treehouse feels secluded, popular hikes like Hanging Lake Trail are only 15 minutes north of the house.